Rezan Corlu

-Rezan Çorlu (born 7 August 1997) is a Danish professional footballer who plays as an attacking midfielder or winger for Eliteserien club Kristiansund.
+Rezan Çorlu (born 7 August 1997) is a Danish professional footballer who plays as an attacking midfielder or a winger for Danish 1st Division club Hillerød.

 Club career

 Brøndby

 Born in Glostrup, Denmark to Kurdish parents from Central Anatolia, Corlu started playing for the Brøndby youth academy at age six, where his older brother, Azad Çorlu, already played.

 In June 2015, at the age of 17, Corlu was promoted to the first team.
 He made his professional debut for the club a month later, on 2 July 2015, starting on the bench, but replacing Lebogang Phiri in the 63rd minute in a 9–0 win over Sammarinese club Juvenes/Dogana in the Europa League qualification.
 He also scored the 8th goal of the 9–0 victory, netting in the 66th minute.
 Corlu made his debut in the Danish Superliga a few weeks later, on 26 July 2015, in a match against OB.
 Corlu came on in the 67nd minute, replacing Andrew Hjulsager.
 A month later, in August 2015, he played a reserve match for Brøndby against FC Copenhagen, where he tore a ligament in his knee, keeping him out for the entirety of the 2015–16 season.